-- BET proteins all contain highly-conserved bromodomains that play a key role in epigenetic control of gene expression (in many cell types); - Apabetalone functions via inhibition of BET bromodomain binding to chromatin, thereby modulating transcription of particular targets;
+- BET proteins all contain highly-conserved bromodomains that play a key role in epigenetic control of gene expression (in many cell types); - Apabetalone functions via inhibition of BET bromodomain binding to chromatin, thereby modulating transcription of particular targets; - Apabetalone preferentially binds to the second bromodomain of BET family members (BRD2, BRD3 and BRD4), with a 10-fold or higher selectivity for the second bromodomain versus the first bromodomain;

-- Apabetalone preferentially binds to the second bromodomain of BET family members (BRD2, BRD3 and BRD4), with a 20-fold or higher selectivity for the second bromodomain versus the first bromodomain; - Apabetalone is highly differentiated from other therapies that focus only on single biological targets, such as increasing HDL or decreasing low-density lipoprotein ("LDL") in plasma, and has effects on multiple pathways and biomarkers that function in concert to reduce CVD events; and - Apabetalone is the only selective BET inhibitor in the field of CVD with no known competitor, providing us with an estimated 7-8 year lead over competitors and significant scarcity value.
+- Apabetalone is highly differentiated from other therapies that focus only on single biological targets, such as increasing HDL or decreasing low-density lipoprotein ("LDL") in plasma, and has effects on multiple pathways and biomarkers that function in concert to reduce CVD events; and - Apabetalone is the only selective BET inhibitor in the field of CVD with no known competitor, providing us with an estimated 7-8 year lead over competitors and significant scarcity value.

-Based on the above reasons and clinical data, we believe apabetalone has illustrated potential to become an important and differentiated therapeutic for high-risk patients with post COVID-19 conditions, CVD, DM and CKD.
+Based on the above reasons and clinical data, we believe apabetalone has illustrated potential to become an important and differentiated therapeutic for high-risk patients with CVD, DM, CKD and PCC.